Scores (strip club)

 Scores is a strip club in New York City.
-In its early years, it was known for its celebrity clientele, which included Howard Stern, Russell Crowe and Jason Giambi.
+During its early years, it was known for its celebrity clientele, which included Howard Stern, Russell Crowe and Jason Giambi.
 At its peak, it operated in two locations in Manhattan and licensed its name to strip clubs in five other cities.
 The club has been beset by legal problems over the years, which have included ties to organized crime, tax evasion by its top executives, and club-sanctioned prostitution.

 History

+Scores opened its doors on October 31, 1991.
+Unbeknownst to the management this establishment was heavily targeted by professional thieves, one night robbed of $600,000 in cash by opening two safes & in another night similar circumstances this occurred a second time, another evening also an opening night which resulted in the theft of $800,000 in cash, burglarized by notorious thief "Punch," or Pavle Stanimirovic, the son of the Serbian crime lord, "Mr Stan," or Vojislav Stanimirovic, who was one of the first leaders of the Pink Panther Gang.

-Scores opened on October 31, 1991, and until December 1997 was run mainly by Michael D. Blutrich.
-In 1996, Blutrich, after being implicated in an unrelated $400 million fraud case in Florida, began to cooperate secretly with Federal authorities concerning alleged Gambino crime family extortions from the club's officials and from its employees.
+Until December 1997, Scores was run mainly by Michael D. Blutrich.
+In 1996, Blutrich, after being implicated in an unrelated $400 million fraud case in Florida, began to cooperate secretly with federal authorities, concerning alleged Gambino crime family extortions from the club's officials and its employees.
 Blutrich pleaded guilty to fraud charges in Florida and to making illegal payments to the Gambino family in New York.
 He subsequently became involved in the frauds that led to the collapse of the National Heritage Life Insurance Company.

 In 1998, Scores filed for bankruptcy protection, citing $1.7 million in debts.
 Earlier that year, after reputed Gambino family mobsters were indicted on charges related to Scores, a new management team was installed.
 The club's new administrators attributed the losses to debts incurred by previous managers who were dominated by organized crime, and to extensive renovation costs to comply with the city's new zoning regulations.

 In 2002, Scores formed a partnership with video game publisher Acclaim Entertainment, with footage of the club's employees being featured as unlockable content in the extreme sports title BMX XXX.
 The game's lead designer Tin Guerrero postulated that Acclaim's decision was influenced by Howard Stern's popularity and his status as a high-profile club patron.
 As part of the game's marketing campaign, Acclaim launched a "Ms. BMX XXX" competition, in which female contestants submitted a digital photo of themselves or a friend, which was subject to a public vote.
 The winner was flown to New York City and escorted to Scores by Gary Dell'Abate and K.C.
 Armstrong of The Howard Stern Show.